glinchflash/Learning-Typescript/README.md

    - instead of user being a guest(userClass) or a admin (Admin class), user now could also be a google bot
    - switch statement to check if user is guest or admin
    - if check to let google bot login
+     - -[x] Extra challenge
+     - created new class called TokenInit with property to set/get Token
+     - imported where needed (user and Googlebot Classes)
+     - user and googlebot class now extend from token Init class
+     - changed methods from user and google bot according to changes made

 5. 4.D
 ---